 Support Small Business as an Insurance Agent

 For small business owners, their business isn’t just a job – it’s their life.
 That’s why every year millions of Americans come together to support their local main street for Small Business Saturday.
-In 2015 alone, consumers spent $16 billion supporting local businesses on Small Business Saturday.
+In 2018, consumers spent a record $17.8 billion supporting local businesses on Small Business Saturday.

 What is Small Business Saturday?

 Small Business Saturday began in 2010 as a day dedicated to shopping in your own community during the holiday season.
 It’s always promoted on the Saturday following Thanksgiving, and is focused on helping small businesses gain exposure, which in turn, helps the local economy.
 For every $100 spent at a local business, $68 goes back into the local community.
 When small businesses succeed, the whole community wins.
 Consider this:

 Local business owners not only care about their business, but the people who spend their lives also working to make their businesses a success.
 Farm Bureau agents can help business owners establish employee benefits for themselves and their employees, such as retirement funding and health insurance coverage.

 Support From Farm Bureau as You Sell Commercial Insurance

 Providing coverage for small businesses in your community is a big responsibility, so understand that you’re not alone.
 You have the opportunity to work with a commercial marketing underwriter to help you grow your business prospect list.
 You can also work with a sales coach to help you with:

 - Preparing your commercial marketing and prospecting plan